 These Comrades are united in trying to change conditions.
 They have put aside all minor barriers of ethnicity, creed, color, and beliefs, to focus on the injustices forced upon them by the system.
 By means of inner-resistance, organizing, outer petitions drives, protests, and direct actions, DRIVE hope to solidify their stance and remain relentless in the fight against oppression!

 DRIVE has reached out to the whole activist community and solid bonds have been formed through this effort to establish a wide-reaching concerted action inside and out; a necessary duality between the activists and the individuals directly concerned by their activism.
 Radio interviews, newspaper articles, joint actions, pamphlets, flyers, and so on are small examples of how the word has been getting out far beyond the word of mouth.

-Since they were transferred to the Polunsky Unit back in 2000, the work program has been discontinued, the group recreations abolished, TVs, arts and crafts not allowed.
+Since they were transferred to the Polunsky Unit back in 2000, the work program has been discontinued, the group recreations abolished, TVs, arts, and crafts not allowed.
 The building itself is left to decay (e.g. unsanitary conditions, foundation cracking in the cells).
 These were meant to be temporary measures but they have lasted for six and a half years without a hint of an end in sight.
-Their environment has been designed to torture, provoke and degrade into a deplorable state (mentally, physically and spiritually).
-Therefore, DRIVE step forward to say, “ENOUGH!”
+Their environment has been designed to torture, provoke, and degrade into a deplorable state (mentally, physically, and spiritually).
+Therefore, DRIVE a step forward to say, “ENOUGH!”